-Assesses potentially high-risk opioid analgesic prescribing practices: The proportion of members 18 years and older who received prescription opioids at a high dosage (average morphine milligram equivalent dose >120 mg) for ≥15 days during the measurement year.
+Assesses potentially high-risk opioid analgesic prescribing practices: The proportion of members 18 years and older, receiving prescription opioids for ≥15 days during the measurement year at a high dosage (average milligram morphine equivalent [MME] > 120 mg).

 Why It Matters